SeifertDaniel/tankerkoenig-php-client/README.md

 //unique id of a gas station
 $gasStationUuid = '51d4b6a2-a095-1aa0-e100-80009459e03a';

-// returns an object of type \Lang\Tankerking\GasStatsion
+// returns an object of type \Lang\Tankerkoenig\GasStatsion
 $gasStation = $apiClient->detail($gasStationUuid);

 print_r($gasStation);